2. SODA Keywords Guide

 The set of arguments and their order when calling Get Pin Din Keyword is:

-Example usage of Get Pin Din Keyword:
+The example of using Get Pin Din Keyword:

 *** Settings ***